-With T-Mobile TVision Home, customers can enjoy more than 154 channels for $90 per month.
+With T-Mobile TVision Home, customers can enjoy more than 154 channels.
 This includes one set-up box with the option to add on accessibility for more devices in the home.
 You can also choose to add on extra channels like premium movie channels, sports channels, local news channels and more.
 TVision is not yet available nationwide, so it may or may not be an option in your area.

 Fixed wireless internet

-Xfinity’s internet and TV bundles range from $50 to $90 per month, with 12 to 24-month contracts.
+Xfinity’s internet and TV bundles range from $50 to $90/mo., with 12- to 24-month contracts.
 The most basic package offers 100 Mbps download speeds and 10+ channels.
 The top-level package offers 300 Mbps download speeds and 12+ channels.
 Check if Xfinity is available in your area.

 Depending on your location, AT&T may offer both internet and TV bundles.
-Starting at $39.99 per month with a 12-month agreement, customers may get up to 18 Mbps download speeds.
+Starting at $39.99/mo. with a 12-month agreement, customers may get up to 18 Mbps download speeds.
 AT&T also offers four TV packages to choose from in your bundle.
 Check if AT&T is available in your area.

 Spectrum offers two main internet TV bundle packages.
-Double Play Select, when bundled with internet, is $98 per month for 125 channels and 200 Mbps download speeds.
-Double Play Silver, when bundled with internet, is 175 channels and 200 Mbps download speeds.
+Double Play Select, when bundled with the internet, is $98/mo. for 125 channels and 200 Mbps download speeds.
+Double Play Silver, when bundled with the internet, is 175 channels and 200 Mbps download speeds.
 These prices are based on a 12-month agreement.
 Check if Spectrum is available in your area.